LuisDrmn/MyNetwork/README.md

 # MyNetwork
-Simple NetworkLayer for any Swift Project
+Simple Generic NetworkLayer for any Swift Project

 ## Usage